dbeltra/festival-movie-planner/README.md

 3. **Using any other web server** of your choice

+### Installing as a Mobile App (PWA)

+This app is a Progressive Web App that can be installed on your phone for offline use:

+#### Android:

+1. Open the app in Chrome browser
+2. Look for the "Install App" prompt at the top
+3. Tap "Install" or use Chrome's menu → "Add to Home Screen"
+4. The app will be added to your home screen and work offline

+#### iOS:

+1. Open the app in Safari
+2. Tap the Share button (square with arrow)
+3. Select "Add to Home Screen"
+4. Confirm to add the app icon

+#### Desktop:

+1. Open the app in Chrome, Edge, or Firefox
+2. Look for the install icon in the address bar
+3. Click to install as a desktop app

+### Offline Usage

+Once installed, the app works completely offline:

+- All your event preferences are saved locally
+- Schedule data is cached for offline viewing
+- Full functionality available without internet connection

 ### Updating the Schedule Data

 To use this planner for a different festival: